Superior Kabine

 On this tour, discover nature’s wonders: the Krka National Park and its famous waterfalls.
 A natural frontier between northern and central Dalmatia, the Krka River joins the Adriatic Sea at Sibenik.
 On its journey, the Krka drops down from a height of 45 metres (147.6 feet) in a succession of no less than 17 natural falls, before forming a lake and then narrowing down again to Skradinski Buk.

 Located in the park, the museum provides a great deal of knowledge and history explaining how the park became a wildlife sanctuary for many different species of animals and plant life.
-If time permits, you can enjoy some free time at the National Park.

 After enjoying some free time, you will re-board your coach and continue to the Village of Stankovci.